How to install a Lightroom preset: a complete step-by-step guide

 Installing downloaded packages: quick reminder

-After importing, group and rename your presets to easily find your favorites.
+After importing, group and rename your presets to quickly find your favorites.
 In Classic, new presets are listed under "User Presets," and you can move them to a group that makes sense for your workflow.
 The clearer your categories, the faster you can navigate.

 Usage tips for a finer flow

 If the preset includes grain or vignetting, consider reducing them in very sharp portraits or in photos that already have noise due to high ISO.
 In night scenes, the combination of noise and grain can be excessive.
-Trim the grain to your liking and maintain the character without compromising any detail.
+Trim the grain to your liking and maintain the character without sacrificing detail.

 Free presets of tutorials and vintage packs